Harris, Saskatchewan: The Great Ruby Rush

-This is the incredible tale of one of the more bizarre episodes in Saskatchewan history; The Great Ruby Rush.
-The story goes something like this: One hot, dry day in the summer of 1914, while working on a road gang in the Bear Hills about 20 miles northwest of Harris, Alex McCarthy, an American miner, new to town, spotted some red nuggets in a big black rock.
+The Great Ruby Rush was a bizarre episodes in Saskatchewan history.
+On a hot, dry day in the summer of 1914, while working on a road gang in the Bear Hills about 20 miles northwest of Harris, Alex McCarthy, an American miner, new to town, spotted some red nuggets in a big black rock.
 He suspected that they might be rubies.
-Sensing opportunity, he stashed the stones in a cigar box and headed for the Commercial Hotel in Harris.
+He stashed the stones in a cigar box and headed for the Commercial Hotel in Harris.
 Over a glass of beer, McCarthy showed the rubies to the Gordon Brothers, proprietors of the hotel, who were known to have some mining experience.